Plokks/MADMixtape/README.md

 # MADMixtape
 ## Songliste
+- Blümchen - Boomerang
+- Toto - Africa
+- Dolly Parton – Jolene
+- No Angels - Daylight
+- Queen – Don’t stop me now
+- Spice Girls - Wannabe
+- The Reign of Kindo - The Moments in Between
 - Francesco de Gregori - La donna Cannone
-- ACDC - It’s a long way to the top, if you wanna rock n roll
-- Toto - Africa
 - The Streets - Fit But You Know It
-- The Reign of Kindo - The Moments in Between
-- Queen – Don’t stop me now
-- No Angels - Daylight
-- Uncle Kracker - Follow me
 - Roxette - Joyride
-- Spice Girls - Wannabe
-- Blümchen - Boomerang
-- Dolly Parton – Jolene
 - Bruno Mars - The Lazy Song
+- Uncle Kracker - Follow me
+- ACDC - It’s a long way to the top, if you wanna rock n roll
+- Avril Lavigne - Sk8er Boi
+- Backstreet Boys - I Want it that Way
+- DJ Bobo - Freedom